coconutpalm/boot-server/README.md

 This project exists because the original maintainer stopped maintaining the code and/or responding to PR requests.
 I don't want that to happen here, so:

-* I'm establishing some parameters for PRs to be accepted
+* I'm establishing some parameters for PRs to be accepted.
 * If I cannot respond in a resonable time (given this is a solo effort and I have a day job not involving Clojure/script), I invite anyone interested in continuing this effort to file a ticket against the project along with a PR